reinout/tools/README.rst

 - I must be able to ssh into the machine, so "openssh-server" must be installed.
-This was missing from the two ubuntu server ISOs that I used, so that's something you need to do by hand.
+This was missing from the two ubuntu server ISOs that I used, so that's something I need to do by hand.

 - My home dir must be mounted on ``/mnt/hgfs/reinout``.
 Simply add my homedir in the "share" menu of the vmware config.